bvandercar-vt/serato-tools/README.md

 - Serato track tag parsing and modification, including cue points, track color, beatgrid, waveform, autogain, etc.
 - Serato library database parsing and modification
 - Serato crate parsing and modification
-- Serato smart crate parsing (viewing only-- modifying a TODO!)
+- Serato smart crate parsing and rule modification
 - Dynamic beatgrid analysis that can be saved to a track's beatgrid.
 - Serato USB export that beats Serato's sync by putting all files in 1 folder (without duplicates) and only copying changed files, unlike Serato's sync which takes forever and creates many duplicate file locations